 Prerequisite: second-year status.
+Offered in alternate years.

 340 Film Feminisms.

 Introduction to theoretical frameworks developed around women, gender, feminism, and film studies, using both canonical and non-canonical films and using these films to discuss pressing issues in feminist and gender theory.
 You will also interrogate the role of the spectator in the production of meaning in film.